Violation of no signaling in higher order quantum measure theories: Signaling with an interferometric receiver

-As noted earlier, the nullification of the above signal through local redistribution can be attributed to the interferometric observer (Bob) choosing the ensemble.
-To amend this, we now propose that Alice makes the choice, while Bob observes his screen.
-In particular, Alice measures her particle either in the computational basis or Hadamard basis.
-In the latter case, Eq. (\ref{eq:fringe}) becomes:
+As noted above, the nullification of the above signal through local redistribution can be attributed to the interferometric observer (Bob) choosing the ensemble.
+To amend this, we must have Alice make the choice, and Bob observe any given point on his screen.
+The situation can be concisely presented as the following result.